 Glacial rebound along the coast of Norrbotten is expected to compensate for the rise in sea levels.
-The mean sea level at the end of the century is estimated to be 15 cm higher in the northern Gulf of Bothnia.
-The 100-year water level is estimated to be up to 196 cm above the mean sea level.
 Due to the flat topography of the Norrbotten coast, the consequences of rising sea level will be more extensive than on high coastlines.